Click Below to

 Higgs Higgs Unkown Unkown

 The standard model does not explain what causes particles and some bosons to have masses.
-In particular, the Electroweak theory shows that the weak nuclear and electromagnetic forces are manifestations of the same underlying force at very high temperatures, so why is the photon massless while the intermediate vector bosons, the W+, W- and Z, are very heavy at around 90 times the proton mass?
+In particular, the Electroweak theory shows that the weak nuclear force and the electromagnetic force are manifestations of the same underlying force at very high temperatures, so why is the photon massless while the intermediate vector bosons, the W+, W- and Z, are very heavy at around 90 times the proton mass?
 There must have been a spontaneous symmetry breaking as the hot universe cooled.
-Current theory attribute the symmetry breaking to the Higgs Field which requires a new particle and force mediator called the Higgs boson.
+Current theory attributes the symmetry breaking to the Higgs Field which requires a new particle and force mediator which is called the Higgs boson.
 It proposes that space is filled with the background Higgs field, called the Higgs condensate, and it is interaction with this background field that generates mass.
 Think of when you walk through water; your legs feel much heavier than when you walk through air.
 On the other hand, there is very little difference when moving a knife blade, edge first, through air or water.
-A photon or gluon is like the knife blade, so does not acquire mass, whereas the intermediate vector bosons are more like your leg, and do acquire mass.
+A photon or gluon is rather like the knife blade, so does not acquire mass from the Higgs field, whereas the intermediate vector bosons are more like your leg, and do acquire mass.
 The Higgs has zero spin, no charge and is its own antiparticle.

 It is named for Peter Higgs who first proposed the mechanism in 1964.
-A number of other researchers also suggested it around the same time, but Higgs seems to have won the naming!
-It also gives mass to leptons and quarks, and explains why the "W" & "Z" intermediate vector bosons have mass but the photon and gluons do not.
+A number of other researchers also suggested it around the same time, but Higgs seems to have won the naming game!
+He and Francois Englert received the Nobel physics prize for the discovery in 2013.
+The Higgs mechanism also gives mass to leptons and quarks, and explains why the

 Higgs - The Higgs Boson